 - Dry level can be adjusted by the Mix Level parameter in the ASIO Control panel Punch Tab. - Reverb level is controlled by the ReverbLvI parameter in the PC90 interface.

-Using the PC-90 as Outboard Gear
+Using the PC-90 as Outboard Gear on the PC

 Using MMIO, you can configure your PC-90 to be used as a stand alone reverb box..